contaware/git-docs-notes/README.md

   - Use `-n` to just show what would be added, handy to test `.gitignore`.
   - Avoid `git add *` because `.gitignore` is not taken into account and files beginning with a dot are not added.

-- Add all tracked files that have been modified or deleted:
+- Stage all tracked files that have been modified or deleted:

   ```
   git add -u
   ```

-- Interactive add by hunks (=area where the file changed):
+- Interactive stage by hunks (=area where the file changed):

   ```
   git add -p <filename>